GabrielSlima/blog/articles/clean-code-formatting-rules.md

     </p>
     <h4>Vertical openness between concepts</h4>
     <p>
-        Code is read left to right, top to bottom.
-Every line is a expression or clause and every group of lines is a concept.
+        Assuming that your code is read left to right, top to bottom.
+Every line is a expression or clause and every group of lines is a concept or complete thought.
         Every thought should be separated by blank lines.
 So instead of:
     </p>
     <pre class="brush: python">